Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Provisioning-from-Windows-host-SecureBootDisabled).md

 # After rebooting, reconnect to the VM.
 Recall it is as shown.
 ssh -i <private key path> [adminusername]@[IP] -v

-# validate if the confidential compute mode is on.
+# Validate if the confidential compute mode is on.
-# you should see "CC status: ON".
+# You should see "CC status: ON".
 nvidia-smi conf-compute -f

 ```